ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 Keywords:

 **cutoff**
+> Local interaction distance same for both electrostatic and VDW interactions

+**pairlistdist**
-> pairlistdist:   distance between pairs for inclusion in pair lists, angstrom
+> Distance between pairs for inclusion in pair lists.
+Should be >= cutoff.
+> Default value: cutoff
 >
 **stepspercycle**
 > Number of timesteps in each cycle.
-Each cycle represents the number of timesteps between atom reassignments
+Each cycle represents the number of timesteps between atom reassignments.
+> Default Value: 20

 **pairlistsPerCycle**
-> regenerate pairlists x times per cycle.
+> Specifies how many times per cycle to regenerate pairlists.
+> Default value: 2

 #### GROMACS ####

-GROMACS uses Verlet lists
-Range of non-bonded interactions: rc=max(rlist,rVdW,rCoul)
+**cutoff-scheme**
+> Since version 5.1 group lists has been deprecated and only Verlet scheme is available

+**rlist**
+> Cutoff distance for the short-range neighbour list.
+Active when **verlet-buffer-tolerance = -1**, otherwise ignored

+**verlet-buffer-tolerance**
+> The maximum allowed error for pair interactions per particle caused by the Verlet buffer.
+To achieve the predefined tolerance the cutoff distance **rlist** is adjusted indirectly.
+To override this feature set the value to -1
+> Default value: 0.005 [kJ mol<sup>-1</sup> ps<sup>-1</sup>]

+**nstlist**
+> Frequency to update the neighbor list.
+If set to 0 the neighbour list is constructed only once and never updated.
+> Default Value: 10

+**ns-type**
+> Neighbour search method.
+> Acceptable values:
+>> **grid** - make a grid in the box and only check atoms in neighboring grid cells.
+>> **simple** - loop over every atom in the box.

 ### Truncation of the electrostatic interactions